Zingiber officinale Roscoe

-Ginger has been valued as a zesty spice and a reliable herb for centuries, with the first recorded uses found in ancient Sanskrit and Chinese texts.3,4 It has also been utilized in Greek, Roman, Arabic, and Unani Tibb traditional medicine practices3,4 and is now a widely known herb in most parts of the world.
+Ginger has been valued as a zesty spice and a reliable herb for centuries, with the first recorded uses found in ancient Sanskrit and Chinese texts.
+It has also been utilized in Greek, Roman, Arabic, and Unani Tibb traditional medicine practices and is now a widely known herb in most parts of the world.
 It is a flavoring agent in beer, soft drinks, candies, and a staple spice and condiment in many countries.
-Ginger essential oil has been used in a vast array of cosmetics and perfumes.5 Further, its properties, ranging from alleviating upset stomach to providing general relief, are now being substantiated through a vast array of scientific studies.
+Ginger essential oil has been used in a vast array of cosmetics and perfumes.

 Cultivation And Harvesting

-Ginger has risen to be among the top 12 spices most consumed in the United States, replacing fennel seed.11 Presently, the main producers of ginger are India, China, Indonesia, Nigeria, the Philippines and Thailand, although other countries such as Jamaica produce it as well.11 The 'white ginger' is the peeled rhizome that is often produced in Jamaica and the 'black ginger' or unpeeled rhizome, is mostly from Sierra Leone and China.12
+Ginger has risen to be among the top twelve spices most consumed in the United States, replacing fennel seed.
+Presently, the main producers of ginger are India, China, Indonesia, Nigeria, the Philippines and Thailand, although other countries such as Jamaica produce it as well.
+The 'white ginger' is the peeled rhizome that is often produced in Jamaica and the 'black ginger' or unpeeled rhizome, is mostly from Sierra Leone and China.

-When it comes to just the pure essential oil, the main producers are India and China, and the major importing countries are the United States, Europe, and Japan.11
+When it comes to just the pure essential oil, the main producers are India and China, and the major importing countries are the United States, Europe, and Japan.

 History And Folklore

 There are various accounts of ginger being exported from India to the Roman empire around 2000 years ago.
-At this time, it was used for both a flavorful spice and a medicinal herb.13 Ginger has been in continuous use ever since in Europe, and was a prized herb during the reign of King Henry the VIII in the 1500's.8 By the 16th century, one pound of ginger was worth one sheep in England.7
+At this time, it was used for both a flavorful spice and a medicinal herb.
+Ginger has been in continuous use ever since in Europe, and was a prized herb during the reign of King Henry the VIII in the 1500's.
+By the 16th century, one pound of ginger was worth one sheep in England.

-Ginger was prized in love spells for its 'heating up' qualities15 and has been considered a love herb since ancient times.13 It was believed that ginger could hasten the success of any spell and that planting a ginger root would ensure financial abundance.15
+Ginger was prized in love spells for its 'heating up' qualities and has been considered a love herb since ancient times.
+It was believed that ginger could hasten the success of any spell and that planting a ginger root would ensure financial abundance.

-Ginger has been used for thousands of years in traditional Chinese medicine (TCM), and is believed to affect lung, spleen, heart, and stomach meridians.16
+Ginger has been used for thousands of years in traditional Chinese medicine (TCM), and is believed to affect lung, spleen, heart, and stomach meridians.

-It is called gan jiang, referring to the dried, older winter rhizome, or shen jiang, which is the fresh, young and tender rhizome.7,16 As having two different names for ginger implies, fresh and dried ginger are considered to have very different qualities.
-Ginger is believed to be more moistening when fresh and also to be energetically warm, whereas the dried root is energetically hot, and more drying.7,16 Both have been employed in cases of diarrhea, vomiting and nausea, amongst many other uses.7,16 Fresh ginger is preferred in TCM for nausea, as the dried ginger is considered to be too heating.7 Fresh ginger is valued as a diaphoretic and aid in expelling toxins.
-It was applied as a poultice to the scalp for baldness, and the fresh juice was applied to burns.7
+It is called gan jiang, referring to the dried, older winter rhizome, or shen jiang, which is the fresh, young and tender rhizome.
+As having two different names for ginger implies, fresh and dried ginger are considered to have very different qualities.
+Ginger is believed to be more moistening when fresh and also to be energetically warm, whereas the dried root is energetically hot, and more drying.
+Both have been employed in cases of diarrhea, vomiting and nausea, amongst many other uses.
+Fresh ginger is preferred in TCM for nausea, as the dried ginger is considered to be too heating.
+Fresh ginger is valued as a diaphoretic and aid in expelling toxins.

 Flavor Notes And Energetics